Ivan-Montes/book-management/README.md

 - book-mgmt-hex-reactive-react
 Maven project is built with Reactive Programming, Hexagonal Arch, CQRS, Event Sourcing and Kafka for synchronizing databases.
 It's necessary to run the docker-compose file included inside the project folder

+- book-mgmt-hex-reactivefunctional-react
+Project using functional endpoints and error handling implemented within the reactive flow.
+Spring Security and OpenAPI Swagger UI are implemented.
+Projector classes responsible for synchronizing the CQRS read database perform double validation prior to modifying the database state

 ## Requirements